Nov 18, 2019

-Understand, interpret, and apply all pertinent laws, codes, regulations, policies and procedures, and standards relevant to work performed.
+Understand, interpret, explain, and apply all pertinent laws, codes, regulations, policies and procedures, and standards relevant to work performed.

 Effectively represent the department and the County in meetings with governmental agencies; community groups; various business, professional, and regulatory organizations; and in meetings with individuals.

 Independently organize work, set priorities, meet critical deadlines, and follow-up on assignments.

 Effectively use computer systems, software applications, and modern business equipment to perform a variety of work tasks.

 Communicate clearly and concisely, both orally and in writing, using appropriate English grammar and syntax.

 Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines.

 Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

 Education and Experience: Any combination of the required experience, education, and training that would provide the essential knowledge, skills, and abilities is qualifying.
 Equivalent to graduation from high school, and five (5) years of secretarial or administrative experience in support to a department head or a similar position.
 Licenses and Certifications: None.